luk036/cyclic_quorum/src/cqs.md

 # Finding Optimal Cyclic Quorum Systems by Exhaustive Search and Deep Reinforcement Learning

+## Abstract

+Difference covers are a specific type of mathematical structure that can be used to generate cyclic quorum systems.
+The key idea is to use the differences between the elements of a difference cover to construct a cyclic quorum system.
+This approach allows for the construction of quorum systems with a wide range of properties, including equal work, equal responsibility, and other desirable characteristics.

 ## 1. Introduction

 In the realm of distributed computing and related fields, ensuring coordination, consistency, and efficient resource utilization among multiple independent entities is paramount.
 Quorum systems have emerged as a fundamental concept for achieving such goals, particularly in scenarios requiring mutual exclusion or the reliable processing of distributed data.
 A quorum system is essentially a collection of subsets of participating entities (often referred to as sites or processes), where any two subsets (quorums) must have at least one entity in common.
 This non-empty intersection property is crucial for guaranteeing that any two operations requiring a quorum will interact at some common point, thereby allowing for conflict detection and resolution.